voroshkov/Chorus-RF-Laptimer/README.md

 ###Assembly of a Chorus device

-1. Make several Solo devices
+1. Make several Solo devices.
-2. Stack them together
+2. Connect them together.
-3. Connect a Bluetooth module to the last Solo device in a chain
+3. Connect a Bluetooth module to the last Solo device in a chain.
-4. Use a jumper on the first Solo device to shorten two upper pins
+4. Use a jumper on the first Solo device to shorten two upper pins.
+5. Attach 5V power supply to one of the Solo devices (make sure to supply enough power - each Solo device consumes about 250mA).

 <img src="docs/img/chorus_assembly.png" alt="Assembly of a Chorus Device" width="900">